Read summarized version with

 How Glitter AI Helps with Version History

-Glitter AI maintains version history automatically for every piece of documentation created through screen recordings.
-When you update a procedure or make edits to existing content, the platform keeps a complete record of what changed.
-You can view previous versions, compare them against the current one, and restore earlier iterations when needed.
+Glitter AI keeps version history automatically for every piece of documentation built from screen recordings.
+Update a procedure or edit existing content, and the platform holds a full record of what changed.
+That supports defensible SOP management practices and a clear trail for auditors, and it feeds the retention rules a records archiving SOP defines.
+You can open previous versions, line them up against the current one, and restore earlier iterations whenever you need to.

-All of this happens in the background.
-No manual logging required on your part.
-The version history is simply there when you need it, whether you're answering audit questions, showing new employees how a process evolved, or recovering something that was accidentally deleted.
+All of it runs in the background, with no manual logging on your end.
+The version history is just there when you reach for it, whether you’re answering audit questions with compliance documentation, walking new employees through how a process evolved, or recovering something that got deleted by mistake.

 Frequently Asked Questions